aldenbernsteinn/CY.AI/README.md

 ===================================

-# Step 2: Custom Files (Implement your Custom Models (How to name your model, change its personality, and more)
+# Step 2: Copy Template YAML. to Project Directory

 - Create copies of either the Llama or Gemma2 template and put them somewhere you can access in your project directory --

-* optional
 - * I have included 2 template YAML files for you and set up the proper parameters/templates.
-The purpose of this is to create a new unique tampered model to use for your code.

-- * I would recommend keeping the original template files and making copies of them when you want to make changes.

 ===================================

-# Step 3: The easy way to change the personality of your AI (Optional)
+# Step 3: Change the personality of your AI (Optional)

+- * I would recommend keeping the original template files and making renamed copies of them such as "Custom.yaml"

 * In your new copy of the yaml. file, see the "SYSTEM" portion, this part is responsible for telling the AI who it is, and how it should act.